michalgrochowski/to-do/README.md

 This is my first Vanilla JS Application.
 It's a simple to-do list, where you input text and create tasks, that you can then delete or mark as done.

+v1.2
+- Added animations when a new "li" element is added to the list.
+- Added animation when a list item is marked as done.

 v1.1
 - Fixed a bug where clicking "itemDone" li items from top to bottom changes class back to "item", but clicking from bottom to top leaves "i" with check symbol.